Greater Cleveland Conference: History

-The inaugural lineup of the reformed Greater Cleveland Conference began in 2015 with Brunswick, Elyria, Euclid, Medina, Mentor, Shaker Heights, Solon, and Strongsville.
-But two changes happened within the first five years.
+The process to form a new Greater Cleveland Conference began in 2013.
+The new GCC officially began play in August 2015 with Brunswick, Elyria, Euclid, Medina, Mentor, Shaker Heights, Solon, and Strongsville.

-Shaker Heights announced in January 2019 that they would leave the GCC to rejoin the Lake Erie League for the 2020–21 school year.
-The district cited "new and improved leadership in the LEL, better geography and travel times, but also diversity/cultural sensitivity issues" as reasons for leaving.
-On January 16, 2020, Elyria accepted an invitation to leave for the Southwestern Conference, effective in 2021.
-These departures left the league with only six schools for the 2021–22 and 2022–23 school years.
+Shaker Heights announced in 2019 their intention of rejoining the Lake Erie League effective the 2020-21 school year. citing better geography and travel times, but also diversity/cultural sensitivity issues" as reasons for leaving.
+Elyria accepted an invitation in 2020 to join the Southwestern Conference and left the following school year, leaving the newly formed GCC with six remaining members.